NickMash37/eshop/README.md

 EShop diploma project for Ivanovo State Energetic University.
 Realized with React and Redux-Toolkit.
 Database and auth/registration realized with Firebase.

-Auth keys fo firebase are placed in local private file.
+Auth keys for firebase are placed in local private file.